Eelviny/chia-docker/README.md

 ### Plotter

 Plotters are stateless, and can be deleted at any time.
 Stop the plotter gracefully with `docker exec plotter1 touch /root/stoprun`, wait for the current plot to finish, then delete the container.
 Rebuild the plotter image and start it again.

+## Troubleshooting

+Here's some troubleshooting steps for newcomers, based on Github issues that have come in.
+If you have any questions or had difficulty getting something up but found the issue, make a ticket or PR.

+### My farmer is not syncing well and I have very few (if any connections)

+Make sure you've forwarded port 8444 to the machine.
+Chia requires that the port be accessible from the internet, or you won't get any peers connecting to you.

+### My farmer is not syncing but I have plenty of connections

+Chia is growing fast and there [have been reports](https://github.com/Eelviny/chia-docker/issues/5) that running the farmer on a slow disk means it can't keep up with the changes in the network, causing the node to fall behind the updates and go out of sync.

+This guide shows to create a Docker volume to hold your farmer, which will hold the database on your boot drive by default, but you can use a bindmount instead to place the chia-db on whichever drive you like. `docker run -it -p 8444:8444 --name farmer -v /path/to/database:/root/.chia -v /plot-storage:/plots:ro localhost/chia-farmer`